Custody & Parenting Time

 The Friend of the Court does not have the authority to handle neglect and/or abuse complaints.
 Any complaint regarding neglect and/or abuse can be made to the Department of Human Services/ Child Protective Services at (855)444-3911.

 If both parents agree that they want a change in their court order the Friend of the Court will assist them in developing an order that contains their agreement.
-There is an $80.00 order entry fee for consent orders regarding custody and parenting time.

 If parents recognize that they need assistance in resolving a custody and/or parenting time dispute, the Friend of the Court offers mediation services.
 If both parents agree, a referral will be made to a mediator who is trained to assist parents in resolving custody and/or parenting time disputes.
 Mediation is a way to resolve your conflicts without expensive and costly litigation.
 If mediation results in an agreement, there is an $80.00 order entry fee to enter your agreement as a court order.